 The same might be true for an oversized Jacuzzi tub and other such items, which might require added bracing and upgraded electrical but which you use only so often!
 Ensure you start your bathroom remodel plans with your absolute needs and then consider what money is left in your budget for those “wants.”

-If you’re afraid that bathroom remodel costs are out of your budget, you might consider some ways to save on those costs without sacrificing style or function.
+If you’re afraid that bathroom remodeling in the Boston area are out of your budget, you might consider some ways to save on those costs without sacrificing style or function.
 One consideration is discussing your options with your bathroom renovation contractor, as he or she might have included the highest-priced materials in his or her quote.
 If you discuss your budgetary concerns, your contractor might also suggest cost-saving measures such as durable yet more affordable surface materials, off-brand fixtures and features, and the like.

 Rethink your options for creating a new footprint for the space.
 As an example, if you simply don’t like having the toilet in full view while relaxing in the tub, ask your contractor about building a small partition between the two fixtures rather than moving the toilet altogether.
 If the vanity under the sink creates a crowded feeling in a corner of the bath, consider installing a pedestal sink rather than moving it to another corner of the room.